UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 Payload [1 byte]:

 - 0: Success, 0 if not successful, 1 if successful.
 (Unable to change input mode under error)

+### Get Input Mode

+Gets the PID controller input mode on the ODrive.
+Use the code `ODriveConstants::GETINPUTMODE` to call this.

+#### Return

+actionCode: `ODriveConstants::GETINPUTMODE`

+Payload [1 byte]:

+- 0: Input mode, see available options in `ODriveConstants` namespace.

 ### Set Position